manaswinidas/conferences_talks/README.md

 ## Presentations added

+#### Demystifying use cases of REST, gRPC and GraphQL
+>> *Presented as a part of Summit@Sites organized by Red Hat on May 20, 2021*

+This session covers API timelines, constraints, common myths and solutions, advantages, disadvantages and use cases for each of REST, GraphQL and gRPC to help solve the API developer's dilemma.
+Find the slides [here](slides/Demystifying-use-cases-REST-gRPC-GraphQL.pdf).
 #### Web Development Intermediate Course
 >> *Conducted as a part of GirlScript Education Outreach Program(Batch-10) from Apr 24 to May 1, 2021*